 Visit the Career Services website Careers By Major tab and explore the careers in the major you have chosen including salary information.

-Go to Reality Check and estimate what kind of salary you will need to support the lifestyle you want.
-While this is a California site, choose Stockton or Sacramento towns as they have the same cost of living as Hartford, Conn.
+Go to Career Zone and estimate what kind of salary you will need to support the lifestyle you want.
+While this is a California site, choose Sacramento as it has the same cost of living as Hartford, CT

 Create your résumé using the online résumé builder, and add to this during the next three year as you gain new experiences and skills.